szczyglis-dev/py-gpt/README.md

 - `Excluded file extensions`: File extensions to exclude if no data loader for this extension, separated by comma.

+- `Force exclude files`: If enabled, the exclusion list will be applied even when the data loader for the extension is active.
+Default: False.

 - `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

 - `Use local models in Video/Audio and Image (vision) loaders`: Enables usage of local models in Video/Audio and Image (vision) loaders.
 If disabled then API models will be used (GPT-4 Vision and Whisper).
 Note: local models will work only in Python version (not compiled/Snap).
 Default: False.